Neko-Nik/Auth-N/README.md

 - Audit logging to track user actions and system activities.
 - Seamless integration with other services via API key authentication and machine-to-machine communication.

-## Note:
-This project is currently under development and not yet ready for production use.
+## Note: This project is currently under development and not yet ready for production use.
 Please check back later for updates and releases.

-## Contributing:
+## 👨‍💻 Contributing:

+Thank you for considering contributing to this project!
+Your efforts are highly valued, and they contribute to the growth and improvement of our community.
+Here's how you can get involved:

-I welcome contributions from the community to help improve this project.
-If you are interested in contributing, please submit a pull request with your changes.
-I will review your code and merge it if it meets the project's standards.
+- **Pull Requests**: If you have changes or improvements to suggest, please submit a pull request.
+We'll review it promptly and merge it if it aligns with the project's standards.

-Feel free to reach out to me if you have any questions or need help getting started with the project.
+- **Questions and Guidance**: Don't hesitate to reach out if you have any questions or need assistance with contributing.
+We're here to help you get started and support you throughout the process.

+- **Appreciation**: We deeply appreciate all contributions made by our community members.
+Your dedication and effort are what make the open-source community thrive.

+- **Feedback and Suggestions**: We welcome your feedback and suggestions for improving this project.

+- **Security Vulnerabilities**: Read our [Security Policy](https://github.com/Neko-Nik/Auth-N/blob/main/SECURITY.md) for information on reporting security vulnerabilities.

+Feel free to engage with us and join our collaborative efforts.
+Together, we can make this project even better!

-## License:
+## 🛡️ License

-This project is licensed under the Apache License 2.0.
-You can find the full license text in the `LICENSE` file.
+Auth-N is licensed under the MIT License - see the [LICENSE](https://github.com/Neko-Nik/Auth-N/blob/main/LICENSE) file for details.

+## 🙏 Support

+This project needs a ⭐️ from you.
+Don't forget to leave a star ⭐️.

+## Our Pledge

+We take participation in our community as a harassment-free experience for everyone and we pledge to act in ways to contribute to an open, welcoming, diverse and inclusive community.

+If you have experienced or been made aware of unacceptable behaviour, please remember that you can report this.
+Read our [Code of Conduct](https://github.com/Neko-Nik/Auth-N/blob/main/CODE_OF_CONDUCT.md) for more information.

 ## Contact:

 For any inquiries or feedback, please contact me at `nikhil@nekonik.com`.
-Shedule a meeting with me at [Calendly - Neko Nik](https://calendly.com/neko-nik/general-meet).
+Shedule a meeting with me at [Calendly - Neko Nik](https://calendly.com/neko-nik/general-meet)

-#### Copyright 2024 Nikhil Raj (Alias: Neko Nik)